-And remember, with a VA loan, you won’t have to pay mortgage insurance.
-You should take the time to do the math and determine for yourself whether the VA loan is better for you in the long run.
+Take the time to do the math and determine for yourself whether the VA loan is better for you in the long run.

-You CAN Have More Than One VA Loan
+You Can Have More Than One VA Loan

-Well, as military members, we tend to move frequently.
+Military members tend to move frequently.
 As a result, you may find yourself in a position of being able to buy another property at a reasonable price.

-If you choose to refinance your current home mortgage, your certificate of eligibility will reset to your new mortgage amount.
+If you choose to refinance your current home mortgage, your Certificate of Eligibility will reset to your new mortgage amount.

-This will most likely free up additional entitlement on your new loan unless you do a cash-out refinance (this is a different refinancing process).
+This will likely free up additional entitlement on your new loan unless you do a cash-out refinance (this is a different refinancing process).